LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/getting-started.md

 ![](img/faas-templates.png)

-Please see this document for more information about templates and their associated events.
+Please see [this document](function-as-a-service-templates.html) for more information about templates and their associated events.

 ### Step 2: Whitelist a domain

 In order to leverage external domains inside your function(s), you'll need to whitelist them.
 This can also be done in the **Settings** section.
-Please see [this document](function-as-a-service-developing-with-faas-whitelisting-domains.html) for more information on whistelisting domains.
+Please see [this document](function-as-a-service-developing-with-faas-whitelisting-domains.html) for more information on whitelisting domains.

 ### Step 3: Add function description

 Finally, you are able to name your function and also provide a short description.
-It will be useful to provide some context to another developer who might work with the function in the future.
+It will be useful to provide some context for another developer who might work with the function in the future.
 After creation, you are automatically forwarded to the editor.

 <div class="important">A function name has to be unique in order to avoid naming conflicts under one account.</div>